Chapel Brook: Recreation

 The Chapel Brook reservation is open to hiking, mountain biking, picnicking, fishing, rock climbing, and wading in the pools below the falls.

 Chapel Falls are accessed via a short footpath.
 A 1 mi trail ascends to the open ledges of Pony Mountain where there are scenic vistas of the surrounding woodlands.
-A 2 mi forest trail, managed by the local trailbuilding organization Ashfield Trails, leads from the base of Pony Cliffs to West Road in Ashfield.
+A 2 mi forest trail, managed by the local trail-building organization Ashfield Trails, leads from the base of Pony Cliffs to West Road in Ashfield.
 You can cross West Rd and the trail continues up into the Daughters of American Revolution State Forest (DAR SF).
 Trailheads to the property are located along Williamsburg Road in South Ashfield.